Some Of The Oldest Ice In The Arctic Is Now Breaking Apart

 Global warming, however, has finally begun to break up this ice, Scambos says.
 The Arctic is warming faster than any other part of the planet; last February saw remarkably warm winter temperatures there.

-The normally year-round frozen ice "kind of rattles around in the arctic now," he says.
+The normally year-round frozen ice "kind of rattles around in the Arctic now," he says.
 "And [in] this area north of Greenland, what we're seeing is that the ice is so thin and sort of loosely packed that a few days of strong winds in an unusual direction can push the ice away from the coast that it always collided with in its drift pattern."

 Arctic sea ice is once again pulling away from the coast of far northern Greenland.
 You can easily see this reflected in the current drift circulation: https://t.co/BkhAkJipgm.
 Sea ice extent in the Greenland Sea has been at or near a record low for most of 2018. pic.twitter.com/zvOEyNpHut— Zack Labe (@ZLabe) August 6, 2018